SwarmCitySupport/SwarmCityFAQ/README.md

 # Where can I view the Swarm City whitepaper?
 <p><span style="font-size: large;"><span>You can view the original Arcade City whitepaper used during the November 2017 tokensale,&nbsp;&nbsp;</span><a class="postlink" href="https://drive.google.com/file/d/0B9RSMdR2vWssV2JJX0t6dmN6SUk/view">here</a>.
 On January 1, 2017, there was a brand fork and a new mini <a href="https://github.com/swarmcity/sc-token/blob/master/token-exchange-miniwhitepaper.md#token-exchange-whitepaper">whitepaper</a> was created by the Swarm City developers to outline the intended path forward.</span></p>

-# Is Swarm City an open-sourced project?
+# Is the Swarm City DApp an open-sourced software?
 <p dir="ltr"><span style="font-size: large;">Yes, Swarm City is an <a href="https://en.wikipedia.org/wiki/Open-source_software">open source</a> <a href="https://en.wikipedia.org/wiki/Peer-to-peer">P2P</a> web application platform, providing decentralized, privacy-preserving software which keeps users in control of their own content. </span></p>
 <p dir="ltr"><span style="font-size: large;">See and contribute to the code on <a href="https://github.com/swarmcity">Github</a>.</span></p>
 <p dir="ltr">&nbsp;</p>